 The Dean, or their designee, in consultation with student's faculty advisor and Division Chair, as deemed necessary, will review the petition and decide on the outcome of the appeal including any conditions or requirements.
 The Dean may or may not choose to meet in person with student.
-If student has not yet declared a major, the petition should be submitted to the Registrar.
-A committee chaired by the Registrar, and including the Faculty Advisor, and one of the College Deans will review the petition and make the official ruling.
+If student has not yet declared a major, the petition should be submitted to the Office of Student Registration and Records.
+A committee chaired by the Director of the Office of Student Registration and Records, and including the Faculty Advisor, and one of the College Deans will review the petition and make the official ruling.